 Shareholder meetings are generally held at the Company's place of business (Bluff) at a time which best ensures full participation by shareholders.
-The Board also supports the Annual Meeting being livestreamed and available for replay after the meeting so that shareholders unable to attend in person can still view the meeting.
+The Board also supports the Annual Meeting being livestreamed and available for replay after the meeting so that shareholders unable to attend in person can still view the meeting and ask questions.